eclipse-iceoryx/iceoryx/doc/website/getting-started/installation.md

 ### Dependencies

-- 64-bit hardware (e.g. x86_64 or aarch64; 32-bit hardware might work, but is not supported)
+- 64-bit hardware (e.g. x86_64 or aarch64; 32-bit hardware works, but only as technology preview and not meant for production)
 - [CMake](https://cmake.org), 3.16 or later
 - One of the following compilers:
     - [GCC](https://gcc.gnu.org), 8.3 or later